bikmeev/neva-ofm-sdk/README.md

 - Notify users that they need to verify again
 - Disable form submission until re-verified
 - Consider implementing auto-refresh if user is still on the page

+### Performance

+- Enable `instantRender: true` for zero-delay UI (default in v1.0.5)
+- Use `preloadBothProviders: true` if you need fastest first captcha load
+- Load SDK asynchronously to avoid blocking page render
+- Use `onInit()` callback to detect when SDK is fully ready
+- Enable `randomContainers` for anti-automation
+- Cache verification results on backend (with short TTL)

 ---